lseem/lseem.github.io/blog/index.md

 # Blog
 [Full list of tags](/blog/tag.html)

+![Not very seriously at all.][silly_me]

 Welcome to my blog!
-Here you'll find articles mostly on (probably) the lean theorem prover, philosophy, maths, and maybe the odd rant about the education system (warning: rants may be contradictory).
+The seriousness with which you should read these articles is summarised by the accompanying picture.

 ## Latest Posts